Angular Animations: Keyframe Animations

 Nice, looks right when we close now, right?
 So again, this is a pretty crazy example.
 It’s really just used, in this case, to illustrate how keyframes work in Angular.
 I don’t recommend that you make menus that transition like this in production applications.
 But now, at least, you should have an understanding of how keyframes() can be used.

-Now, just like I mentioned in the last two videos on Angular Animations, there’s a lot to the animation framework so I’ll go ahead and stop here for now, but I will be creating several more videos covering much more on Angular animations very soon.
+Now, just like I mentioned in the last two posts on Angular Animations, there’s a lot to the animation framework so I’ll go ahead and stop here for now, but I will be creating several more posts covering much more on Angular animations very soon.

 Want to See It in Action?